Step1 – Complete your online registration as soon as possible

 - Pre-arrival activities that you need to complete before your induction week begins

-- ME@BU – information about our support services and tips for online learning
+- [email protected] for information about our support services

 - Access to your BU email account.
 Please ensure you check this regularly from now on.
 Your BU email will be one of the main ways that staff will communicate with you throughout your studies.

-(See Step 4 for information regarding access to more detailed information about your course)
+(See Step 4 for information regarding when you can access more detailed information about your course)

 Step 3 – Complete your online enrolment

-After completing your online registration, you will be receive an email invitation to enrol onto your course.
+After completing your online registration, you will receive an email invitation to enrol onto your course.
 This is the final stage in your enrolment when you will officially become a BU student.
+It is important that you complete this as soon as possible, and no later than 19 September 2022.

 Why is enrolment so important?